ybly/blog/src/projects/yinboly-portfolio.md

 **To dive straight into code samples, head to the [documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

-Great places to start with crate a site with Gatsby:
+Great places to start with to create a site with Gatsby:

 1. Gatsby starter used for this site _[gatsby-starter-hello-world](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-hello-world/)_.